Azure/azure-api-style-guide/docs/azure-ruleset.md

 Flag a body parameter/request body that is not marked as required.
 This is a common oversight.

+### az-response-body-type

+Response body schema must not be a bare array.

 ### az-schema-description-or-title

 All schemas should have a description or title.